 Malaga Film Festival

-Over 200 films are shown at spectacular venues across the city – including Teatro Cervantes, Cine Albéniz and even the Picasso museum – with Calle Larios and Calle Alcazabilla serving as both a red carpet and an exhibition space.
+The city’s beloved film festival is a 10-day celebration of Spanish-language cinema during which over 200 films are shown at spectacular venues across the city.
+These include Teatro Cervantes, Cine Albéniz and the Picasso Museum.
+Elsewhere, Calle Larios and Calle Alcazabilla serve as both a red carpet and an exhibition space.

-The star-studded opening night, historically attended by the biggest names in Spain’s film industry, is broadcast live on a massive screen in Plaza de la Constitución, so everyone can share in the magic.
+The star-studded opening night, historically attended by the biggest names in Spain’s film industry, is broadcast live on a massive screen in Plaza de la Constitución, allowing everyone to share in the magic.

 “Biznaga” awards

-“Silver Bizanaga” awards are handed out for other categories of film, including Documentary and Short Film.
+The “Silver Biznaga” awards are presented in various categories of film, including Documentary and Short Film.

-The festival also has an International Premieres category, featuring films from non-Spanish-speaking countries which have not yet been released in Spain.
-These are shown in VOSE (original version with subtitles in Spanish).
+The festival also features an International Premieres category, showcasing films from non-Spanish-speaking countries that have not yet been released in Spain.
+These are shown in VOSE (Original Version with Spanish subtitles).

 No need to leave the kids at home either – there’s a Children’s Cinema section showcasing animated movies for the whole family to enjoy.